 Explain to Amy that no friendship is perfect.
 Sometimes problems can be worked out and sometimes they can’t.
 Remind her that she has other family and friends to fall back upon and the fact that she has made one best friend shows that she is capable of making another.
 In fact, her relationship with Heidi may improve after her friend feels more comfortable in her new setting.

-It is painful for a parent to see their child being hurt by a friend but consider this a teachable moment that will serve Amy well in the future.
+It is painful for a parent to see their child being involved in a painful teen friendship but consider this a teachable moment that will serve Amy well in the future.
 Remember that your daughter has sound values and that kids are generally more resilient than their parents think they are.

 I hope this is helpful.